 Generators are like cars.
 They need a clean air filter to screen out contaminants like dirt and debris.
 If this air filter gets too dirty, it can’t help your generator run efficiently.
 Dirty filters could even decrease your generator’s lifespan.
 Inspecting this filter should be done at least once every couple of months.
 If the filter is extremely dirty on both sides, try to find a replacement with the same dimensions.
 You might even consider installing a reusable filter so that you can save on replacement costs and avoid changing it often.

 No matter what type of generator you have on your property, at some point, it will stop working properly.
 At least you’ll know how to fix it if you brush up on the generator problems mentioned above.
 Then, no matter what issues are thrown your way, you’ll know exactly what to do and can do it in a timely manner.

-Need Generator Repairs or Service in the Sydney – NSW Area
+Need Generator Repairs or Services in the Sydney – NSW Area

 Easy Powerlite Generators are The Premier Repair and Installation company in NSW, providing reliable generator services to homes and businesses across NSW.
 Understanding the needs of generator users in Australia, we offer a full repair and installation service.
 Whether you’re having generator issues, need to service your system, or want to install a generator system, we can help…because we’re “Powergen made easy.”